 Social security disability benefits are a federally run insurance program that provides both financial and health benefits for workers that find themselves unable to continue working due to a physical and/or medical condition.
 The disability program has two different options.
 The first option is for social security disability insurance benefits.
 The second option is for supplemental security income benefits.
 In this article, we will only be discussing the social security disability insurance benefits.
 To be eligible for the social security disability insurance program, you must have paid a sufficient amount in taxes into the social security system to have this insurance coverage.
 The government runs this program similar to a private insurance program.
 You must have paid taxes on your earned income into social security.
 Those taxes are similar to a “premium” you pay for private insurance.
 When you pay your taxes or premium, you will then have disability insurance coverage.
 Once you stop paying taxes on your earned income your disability insurance coverage covers you for the next five years before expiring.
 What this means is that you must prove you became disabled prior to your disability insurance expiring.
 It does not mean your benefits will stop at the end of your coverage.
 Just that you must prove your disability began while you had disability insurance coverage.
 This may be a bit confusing.
 An easy correlation or example would be similar to car insurance.
 If you are in a car accident and you request your insurance carrier to pay for the damage of your car, the insurance company will first check to make sure you have the insurance coverage and that you were covered at the time of the accident.
 If the accident occurred during a time when you did not have insurance, then the insurance company will not pay for the damage to your car.
 The same goes for social security disability insurance.
 If you are not covered under the disability insurance program at the time of disability, then you will not be found eligible to receive these types of benefits.

 If you have questions as to whether you are covered under the disability insurance program, give us a call at the LaBovick Law Group.
-We can help assist you with whether you have disability insurance coverage and should be applying for this program.
+Our team, including experienced Social Security Disability Lawyers, can help assist you with determining whether you have disability insurance coverage and if you should be applying for this program.
 Your initial consultation is free!

 If it is determined you have disability insurance coverage, and you believe your medical condition is preventing you from working, the next step would be to submit an application for social security disability insurance benefits.
+Engaging a Social Security Disability Lawyer during this process can be crucial, as they can guide you through the intricate details and ensure all necessary documentation is in place.
 If your disability is based on schizophrenia, it is vitally important for the strength of your case to be receiving medical treatment.
 Further, it is also important to be following the recommended treatment of your medical provider along with abstaining from drugs and alcohol.
 It would also be helpful if your mental health provider submitted an opinion statement regarding your symptoms and limitations along with the attempted treatment recommendations.
 While suffering from schizophrenia does not guarantee you an automatic approval for disability benefits, assuming you are in regular treatment with a medical provider, your chances of being approved based upon this condition are greater than most.